Opsumit Prescribing Information

 There are no clinically relevant effects of age, sex, or race on the pharmacokinetics of macitentan and its active metabolite.

-At plasma levels obtained with dosing at 10 mg once daily, macitentan has no relevant inhibitory or inducing effects on CYP enzymes, and is neither a substrate nor an inhibitor of the multi-drug resistance protein (P-gp, MDR-1).
-Macitentan and its active metabolite are neither substrates nor inhibitors of the organic anion transporting polypeptides (OATP1B1 and OATP1B3) and do not significantly interact with proteins involved in hepatic bile salt transport, i.e., the bile salt export pump (BSEP) and the sodium-dependent taurocholate co-transporting polypeptide (NTCP).
+At plasma levels obtained with dosing at 10 mg once daily, macitentan has no relevant inhibitory or inducing effects on CYP enzymes.
+Macitentan is not a substrate or inhibitor of multi-drug resistance protein (P-gp, MDR-1).
+The active metabolite of macitentan also is not an inhibitor of P-gp/MDR-1 at clinically relevant concentrations.

 Effects of other strong CYP3A4 inhibitors such as ritonavir on macitentan were not studied, but are likely to result in an increase in macitentan exposure at steady state similar to that seen with ketoconazole [see Drug Interactions (7.2)].